gilmour59/pos/README.md

 # TODO
 1. Add verification button on every save or modification.
 2. REDO all the select tags with EMPTY VALUE
-4. Foreign key constraints
-5. TRY TRANSACTIONS ON SALE
+4. TRY TRANSACTIONS ON SALE
-6. Changing the button class in edit sales
+5. Updating the products in sale when product is edited